-13.9.5 The University Promotion and Tenure Committee
+T13.9.5 The University Promotion and Tenure Committee

-This Committee shall be chaired by the Provost.
-It shall include the deans of the College of Education and Human Services, the College of Engineering and Computer Science, the College of Liberal Arts, the College of Nursing and Health, the College of Science and Mathematics, the Lake Campus, the Raj Soin College of Business, the Boonshoft School of Medicine, and the School of Professional Psychology; and one Professor elected by each of the nine aforementioned units; and one Professor-at-large, who is a Member of the Bargaining Unit, to be elected by the Bargaining Unit Faculty through an election conducted by the AAUP-WSU.
-All Professors must be tenured Members of the Bargaining Unit, except those representing the Boonshoft School of Medicine and the School of Professional Psychology.
-Faculty who hold administrative positions of assistant dean or higher are not eligible for election to the University Promotion and Tenure Committee.
-An academic unit which does not have a Professor eligible for election may elect a Professor from another academic unit.
-Deans and faculty from colleges or schools which do not have tenure cannot vote on a tenure case with the following exception: The Dean and representative faculty member from the Boonshoft School of Medicine are eligible to vote on tenure cases involving matrix Bargaining Unit Faculty having primary appointments in matrix departments.
-A simple majority is required of all eligible Committee members who are present and voting on all tenure and/or promotion cases.
-Only members of the University Promotion and Tenure Committee may attend University Promotion and Tenure Committee Meetings except as noted below.
+T13.9.5.1 This Committee shall be chaired by the Provost.
+It shall also include the deans of the College of Education and Human Services, the College of Engineering and Computer Science, the College of Liberal Arts, the College of Nursing and Health, the College of Science and Mathematics, the Lake Campus, the Raj Soin College of Business, the Boonshoft School of Medicine, and the School of Professional Psychology; and one Professor elected during the Spring Semester by each of the nine aforementioned units; and one Professor-at-large, who is a Member of the Bargaining Unit, to be elected by the Bargaining Unit Faculty through an election conducted by the AAUP-WSU during the Spring Semester.

+T13.9.5.2 All elected Professors must be tenured Members of the Bargaining Unit, except those representing the Boonshoft School of Medicine and the School of Professional Psychology.

+T13.9.5.3 Faculty who hold administrative positions of assistant dean or higher are not eligible for election to the University Promotion and Tenure Committee.

+T13.9.5.4 An academic unit which does not have a Professor eligible for election may elect a Professor from another academic unit.

+T13.5.5.5 Deans and faculty from colleges or schools which do not have tenure cannot vote on a tenure case with the following exception: The Dean and representative faculty member from the Boonshoft School of Medicine are eligible to vote on tenure cases involving matrix Bargaining Unit Faculty having primary appointments in matrix departments.

+T13.5.5.6 A simple majority is required of all eligible Committee members who are present and voting on all tenure and/or promotion cases.

+T13.9.5.7 Only members of the University Promotion and Tenure Committee may attend University Promotion and Tenure Committee Meetings except as noted below.
 The University Promotion and Tenure Committee will be staffed by two tenured faculty members: one selected by the Provost and one selected by AAUP-WSU.
 These professors chosen to staff the Committee will attend the Committee meetings and both will share the clerical duties of counting votes and both will be available, as needed, to interpret this Agreement and respond to questions concerning this Agreement.

-13.9.6 The University President
+T13.9.6 The University President

-13.10 The Promotion and Tenure Document.
+T13.10 The Promotion and Tenure Document.